 The Basic Shapes #3 Cheat Card is available in six different backgrounds.
 All six designs print out on one 8½” x 11” sheet of paper from which you can cut out the cards.
 You may want to print on a heavier card stock (80 to 100 lb cover is a good option) or print on regular paper then glue that lighter weight sheet to a stiff backing material prior to cutting.
 There are crop marks on each card to help you get a perfect slice.

-This is the sixth installment in our Cheat Card series and rounds out the available cards for 2017.
+This is the sixth installment in our Cheat Card series and rounds out the available cards.
 You may also want to print out the Yardage Conversion Cheat Cards, Measuring Tape Cheat Cards, Sewing Machine Needles Cheat Cards, Basic Shapes #1 Cheat Card: The Circle, and Basic Shapes #2 Cheat Card: Common Straight Line Shapes.
 These five sets of cards are set-up on the same variety of backgrounds.
 Pick your favorite design and build a set, or cut them all out to share.

 We’ve also found it handy to laminate the cut cards, punch a hole in one upper corner of each, and clip one or more cards onto a key ring or carabiner.

 The Basic Shapes #3 Cheat Card: Common Angles is available here as a .PDF file.
 Click the image below to download.
 You will need Adobe Acrobat Reader DC, which is a free program.

 We’ve minimized the file size, but please be patient with the download process.
 In addition, make sure you have the latest version of Acrobat Reader DC, and the latest version of your printer driver.
 Adobe does always recommend a re-start of your computer with any update.

 If you are experiencing printing issues, you can also try the Print as Image option in your printer’s browser window.
 This option is often under the Advanced tab.
 You can also save the downloaded PDF to your computer and print from there.